 Fr.
 Godefroid Mombula Alekiabo is a priest of the Congregation of the Missionaries of Scheut, CICM.
 He is a leader in CIAM-Africa, a member organisation of Pax Christi International, and was the host for Pax Christi International’s training of trainers for the “Empowering new generations in active nonviolence and entrepreneurship” project of the Great Lakes region of Africa.
 He has organised several conferences on human rights and social justice in Kinshasa and was influential in the creation in Kinshasa of the Lay Committee on Coordination (CLC).

 He is a university professor and holds a Doctor in Philosophy degree, among many others.
 He is the author of Human Community and Dialectic in the Thought of Bernard Lonergan and co-author with John Raymaker of Bringing Bernard Lonergan Down to Earth and Into our Hearts and Communities.

 Fr.
 Jan Peters (The Netherlands) – Treasurer

 He participates in committees for dialogue with Islam and dialogue with Eastern churches.
 For six years, he served as president of the International Federation of Catholic Universities.
-In 2010, he was elected to the Pax Christi International Board because of his extraordinary long term involvement with Pax Christi and his experience of and dedication to human rights.
-In June 2013 he was re-elected for a second mandate as Pax Christi International Treasurer.
+In November 2022 he was re-elected as Pax Christi International Treasurer.

 Mary Yelenick (USA)